This is a love story between an artist and the vast expanses and rolling plains of North Dakota.

 Although it’s not his only medium, Halff says watercolor painting has been a favorite.

 “It’s spontaneous, you don’t have long.
-Because the watercolor paper absorbs the paint, you can’t really change it much afterward.
-So it’s just always appealed to me,” he said.
+Because the watercolor paper absorbs the paint, you can’t really change it much afterwards.
+So, it’s just always appealed to me,” he said.

-He likes the high stakes nature of using the paint.
+He likes the high stakes nature of using watercolors.

 From grain bins on an abandoned farmstead to the Missouri River, as it rolls through the Capital City, to old wagons left behind by the times, Halff takes it all in and reimagines it for onlookers.

-The books and artwork, including the original paintings and prints, will be on sale.
+The books and artwork, including the original paintings and prints, are on sale.